ywarezk/nz-range-slider/README.md

 ```
-//get the left handle value
+//get the left handle value of range slider
 RangeSlider.getMin(<callback>);

-//get the right handle value, of regular UISlider this will be used to get the value
+//get the right handle value of range slider
 RangeSlider.getMax(<callback>)

+//get handle value of the UISlider
+RangeSlider.getValue(<callback>)
 ```

-Since these functions returns the value asynchronosly, we need to add a vallback function inside them.
+Since these functions returns the value asynchronosly, we need to add a callback function inside them.
 The callback function is with the following signature:
 ```
 function valueCallback(valueFromSlider){